How Big is the Window Cleaning Industry?

 The real estate bubble subdued a lot of related industries, but not ours.
 People are living in their homes longer, and that means they’ve become much more aware of the ongoing need for regular window cleaning, pressure washing and other services that help preserve and maintain the value of a home.

-“Window cleaning is the huge business you don’t realize is out there,” says company founder and CEO Rik Nonelle.
+“Window cleaning is the huge business you don’t realize is out there,” says company founder and President Rik Nonelle.
 “People understand pressure washing, they understand carpet cleaning and they understand maid service.
 They can’t get their heads around the idea that people really do pay to have their windows cleaned.”

 People are spending more to maintain their homes